 Additionally, you’ll find lower prices on flights and hotels this time of year.
 This could help you stick to your student budget or to afford trips on your weekends and school breaks.

-Off-season for tourism at popular study abroad destinations:
+Here are the typical off-season tourism months at popular study abroad destinations:

 - Australia and New Zealand: June – August